nenuadrian/Secret-Republic-Hacking-Browser-Game-V3/README.md

 Check the `includes/constants` folder.

+### Tutorial steps

+Modify `includes/constants/tutorial.php`.

+When adding or modifying a step also check if you need to add or modify a `tutorial_step_N_check` function in the same file, where N is the number of the step you have added or modified within `tutorial.php`.

 ## New pages with minimal functionality

 This is as simple as create a `.tpl` file in `templates/pages`.